nthdimtech/nthdimtech-site/content/signet-hc/signet-hc-development/buttons-and-test-jig.md

 program the boards.
 With Signet HC, the DFU bootloader does not run over the high-speed USB port so we need to make temporary electrical connections to the board to program it.
-We decided we would program the device over the Serial Wire Debug (SWD) line and port using a custom test jig.
+We decided we would program the device over the Serial Wire Debug (SWD) port using a custom test jig.
 Since there are no connectors installed on the board the best solution is for us is was to create a “bed of nails” test jig, whereby spring-loaded pogo pins are mounted to a platform and the board rests on the pins.
 A separate tool presses the board onto the pins to make a solid connection.
 We modeled our jig in FreeCad and printed it on our Form2 printer.
 You can see the CAD model below:

 ![Test jig CAD model](/signet-hc/images/signet-hc-test-jig-cad-model.png)